 This command zooms the image to the limits of the Editing Window or to full size.

 If the image is larger than the Editing Window at 100%, it will be reduced to fit within the

-If you have an area of the image selected, this menu command will increase the size of the image until the rectangle that bounds the selection reaches the limits of the viewable area.
+This menu command increases the view size of any active selection until the bounding rectangle reaches the limit of the viewable area.

 This sets the zoom level to 100%.
-Each pixel you see on screen corresponds exactly to one pixel in the active layer.
+Each pixel on the screen will correspond exactly with one pixel in the active layer.